 Almighty God, from whom all thoughts of truth and peace proceed: Kindle, we pray, in the hearts of all people the true love of peace, and guide with your pure and peaceable wisdom those who take counsel for the nations of the earth; that in tranquility your kingdom may go forward, till the earth is filled with the knowledge of your love; through Jesus Christ our Lord.
 Amen.
-If you would like our Daughters of the King to pray for a specific need, please fill out a confidential prayer card found at the prayer box near the main entrance to the church.
-Christians pray.
-When we worship the living God, we bring before Him our concerns for ourselves and others, for the world, and for the church.
-We also thank God for hearing and responding to our prayers.
-At the Offertory, all of our prayers are presented to God along with our tithes and offerings.
-About the "posture" of prayer: It has been commonly said that Anglicans kneel for prayer, but that is not the rule for posture in any edition of the Prayer Book.
-Various editions have assumed that standing is the normal posture for public prayer and have directed the people to kneel only for confessions, for reciting the Commandments, etc. However, in this parish it is the traditional discipline to kneel for the prayers.
-It is a posture of humility, which is something always worth cultivating in ourselves.
-We Ask for God's Forgiveness The Confession of Sins (BCP page 130) Celebrant: Kneeling, let us humbly confess our sins to Almighty God.
-(Silence) People: Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
+Heavenly Father, grant these our prayers for the sake of Jesus Christ, our only Mediator and Advocate, who lives and reigns with you in the unity of the Holy Spirit, one God, now and for ever.
+Amen.
+THE CONFESSION OF SINS (Please kneel) (BCP 2019 page 130) Let us confess our sins against God and our neighbor.
+Celebrant and People:

+Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
 We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
 We are truly sorry and we humbly repent.
 For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
 Amen.
-The Absolution, kneeling The Bishop when present, or the Priest, stands and says: Almighty God, our heavenly Father, who of his great mercy hath promised forgiveness of sins to all those who with hearty repentance and true faith turn unto him, have mercy upon you, pardon and deliver you from all your sins, confirm and strengthen you in all goodness, and bring you to everlasting life; through Jesus Christ our Lord.
+The Bishop when present, or the Priest, stands and says Almighty God, our heavenly Father, who of his great mercy hath promised forgiveness of sins to all those who with hearty repentance and true faith turn unto him, have mercy upon you, pardon and deliver you from all your sins, confirm and strengthen you in all goodness, and bring you to everlasting life; through Jesus Christ our Lord.
 Amen.
-The Comfortable Words (BCP page 130) Bishop or Priest:

-Hear the Word of God to all who truly turn to him.
+We are all sinful people.
+Here, in the Confession, we admit our wrongdoings and lay our sins at the feet of Jesus on the cross.
+In the Confession of Sin and Absolution, our sins, both individual and corporate, have been confessed, and we have been powerfully reassured of God's complete forgiveness through Jesus Christ.
+THE COMFORTABLE WORDS (BCP 2019 page 130) Hear the Word of God to all who truly turn to him.
 Come to me, all who labor and are heavy laden, and I will give you rest.
 Matthew 11:28 God so loved the world, that he gave his only-begotten Son, that whoever believes in him should not perish but have eternal life.
 John 3:16 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners.
 1 Timothy 1:15 If anyone sins, we have an advocate with the Father, Jesus Christ the righteous.
 He is the propitiation for our sins, and not for ours only, but also for the sins of the whole world.
-1 John 2:1-2 The Peace (BCP page 131) Celebrant: The peace of the Lord be always with you.
+1 John 2:1-2 THE PEACE (Please stand) (BCP 2019 page 131) Celebrant: The peace of the Lord be always with you.
 People: And with your spirit.